gardener/docforge/README.md

 ## Usage

 > **GitHub API Disclaimer**: The docforge tool can pull material from GitHub and it will use the GitHub API for that.
-The API has certain usage [rate limits](https://docs.github.com/en/free-pro-team@latest/rest/overview/resources-in-the-rest-api#rate-limiting) and they are very easy to hit for unauthenticated requests - up to 60 requests per hour per originating IP as of the time of this writing.
+The API has certain usage [rt limits](https://docs.github.com/en/free-pro-team@latest/rest/overview/resources-in-the-rest-api#rt-limiting) and they are very easy to hit for unauthenticated requests - up to 60 requests per hour per originating IP as of the time of this writing.
 It is highly recommended to create a GitHub personal token ([GitHub Account > Settings > Developer Settings > Personal access tokens](https://github.com/settings/tokens)) and supply it to `docforge` with the `--github-oauth-token` flag.

 ### Basics